-If you are confirmed to have oesophageal cancer, further tests may be done.
-For example, a special ultrasound scan, which uses a probe at the end of a gastroscope, can assess how far the cancer has grown through the wall of the oesophagus.
+If you are confirmed to have oesophageal cancer, further tests may be done to provide a more detailed picture.
+For example, a special ultrasound scan, which uses a probe at the end of a gastroscope (an endoscopic ultrasound), can assess how far the cancer has grown through the wall of the oesophagus.

 This assessment is called staging of the cancer.
 The aim of staging is to find out:

 - How much the tumour in the oesophagus has grown and whether it has grown partially or fully through the wall of the oesophagus.

 - Whether the cancer has spread to local lymph nodes.

 - Whether the cancer has spread to other areas of the body (metastasised).

 By finding out the stage of the cancer it helps doctors to advise on the best treatment options.
 It also gives a reasonable indication of outlook (prognosis).